Read Philosopher Club Membership with voice, context, and method in the same frame.

 Prompt 3: Write a short essay on what it takes to become a “practical” philosopher.

-The central claim is this: Becoming a practical philosopher involves engaging in philosophical inquiry and practice without necessarily aligning oneself with the formal academic discipline of philosophy.
+In plain terms: Becoming a practical philosopher involves engaging in philosophical inquiry and practice without necessarily aligning oneself with the formal academic discipline of philosophy.

 1. Engaging with Real-World Issues: At the heart of practical philosophy is a commitment to addressing pressing real-world issues.